Bazist/HArray/README.md

 ### License

-The code is licensed under the GNU GPL license, see the [LICENSE file](LICENSE) for details.
+The code is licensed under the GNU General Public License v3.0, see the [LICENSE file](LICENSE) for details.